The Bankrate promise

 You’re ready to buy the home of your dreams, and now it’s time to get the ball rolling on getting a mortgage.
 That’s where a mortgage loan originator comes into play.
 Here’s what loan originators do, and what you can expect while working with one during the home loan process.

 What is a mortgage loan originator?

-A mortgage loan originator (MLO) — sometimes just known as a loan originator — is an individual or entity integral to the initiation of a home loan.
+A mortgage loan originator (MLO) — sometimes just known as a loan originator — is an individual or entity integral to creating a home loan.
 From first contact to preapproval to formal application and on through to closing, the MLO helps borrowers move through the mortgage origination process as smoothly as possible.

-Mortgage loan originators can work for a bank, a credit union or other lending institution, large or small.
+Mortgage originators can work for a bank, credit union or other lending institution, large or small.
 Some are salaried, but many are compensated by commission.

 What does a mortgage loan originator do?